Reasoning as Compression: Unifying Budget Forcing via the Conditional Information Bottleneck: CoT Qualitative Comparison: Pruning Reasoning Redundancy

 To examine the nature of the compression induced by our semantic prior, we visualize qualitative differences between baseline traces and \ac{CIB}-generated traces across a range of reasoning tasks (see Figures \ref{fig:cot_1}--\ref{fig:cot_3}).
 We find that the semantic prior does not merely truncate outputs; instead, it changes \emph{which} computations are expressed in the trace.
 Concretely, by imposing an information-cost on the reasoning tokens (via the prior surprisal) while preserving task success through the sufficiency objective, \ac{CIB} penalizes computation that offers low marginal information regarding the target $Y$.
 This effect manifests through three recurring mechanisms:

 \begin{itemize}

 \item Induction of Algorithmic Generalization.\\ Perhaps most notably, the information bottleneck biases the model toward theoretically superior solution paths.
-In geometric reasoning (\autoref{fig:cot_1}), while the baseline defaults to brute-force coordinate calculations via the Pythagorean theorem, the \ac{CIB} model converges on a concise trigonometric identity ($\sin T = \cos R$).
+In geometric reasoning (Figure~\ref{fig:cot_1}), while the baseline defaults to brute-force coordinate calculations via the Pythagorean theorem, the \ac{CIB} model converges on a concise trigonometric identity ($\sin T = \cos R$).
 This suggests that minimizing the redundant computation under the semantic prior of the reasoning trace naturally selects for abstract, elegant proofs, as these represent the most compressed description of the transformation from prompt $X$ to answer $Y$.

-\item Suppression of Stochastic Exploration and Verification Bloat.\\ Baseline models typically adopt a high-entropy strategy characterized by ``cognitive bloat," utilizing conversational scaffolding and unstructured exploration.
-For instance, in arithmetic search tasks (\autoref{fig:cot_2}), the baseline explicitly calculates invalid candidates (e.g., $98^3$) before testing the correct one.
-Similarly, in constraint satisfaction problems (\autoref{fig:cot_3}), the baseline engages in tautological self-checks (e.g., verifying that positive lengths satisfy $x>0$). \ac{CIB} eliminates these low-utility branches.
+\item Suppression of Stochastic Exploration and Verification Bloat.\\ Baseline models typically adopt a high-entropy strategy characterized by reasoning redundancy, utilizing conversational scaffolding and unstructured exploration.
+For instance, in arithmetic search tasks (Figure~\ref{fig:cot_2}), the baseline explicitly calculates invalid candidates (e.g., $98^3$) before testing the correct one.
+Similarly, in constraint satisfaction problems (Figure~\ref{fig:cot_3}), the baseline engages in tautological self-checks (e.g., verifying that positive lengths satisfy $x>0$). \ac{CIB} eliminates these low-utility branches.
 By penalizing the cumulative surprisal of the chain, the policy shifts from ``exploratory thinking" to ``efficient execution," treating valid derivations as terminal states rather than triggering redundant self-doubt loops.

 \item Semantic Filtering of Syntactic Artifacts.\\ \ac{CIB} acts as a semantic filter that separates essential state information from syntactic artifacts.
-As shown in \autoref{fig:cot_1}, when presented with raw code metadata (Asymptote), the baseline expends significant budget on ``verbal parsing"—reading the code aloud without progressing the state.
+As shown in Figure~\ref{fig:cot_1}, when presented with raw code metadata (Asymptote), the baseline expends significant budget on ``verbal parsing"—reading the code aloud without progressing the state.
 The compressed policy bypasses this verbalization, extracting the underlying geometric conditions directly.

 \end{itemize}